 CBD can be extracted from cannabis plants or made synthetically.
-CBD is non-psychoactive so will not instigate feelings of euphoria or intoxication.
+CBD is non-intoxicating so will not instigate feelings of euphoria or intoxication.

 What is CBD oil?

-- Chronic Pain: CBD oil has been approved by the TGA for access under the SASB scheme, for medical cannabis chronic pain patients in Australia.
+- Chronic Pain: CBD oil has been approved by the TGA for access under the SASB scheme, for medical cannabis oil chronic pain patients in Australia.
 It interacts with chemical messengers in the brain that control pain sensations.
 So far human trials have shown enough positive outcomes to warrant further research.
 Medical cannabis and CBD oil are also being investigated for their opioid-sparing capacity, weaning patients off opioids for their pain relief to cannabis medicines with a significantly lower risk of dependency.

-- Other conditions where CBD oil is being researched include; Multiple Sclerosis, Post Traumatic Stress Disorder, appetite disorders, endometriosis, Alzheimer’s, Parkinsons and a range of other inflammatory conditions.
+- Other conditions where CBD oil is being researched include; Multiple Sclerosis, Post Traumatic Stress Disorder, appetite disorders, endometriosis, Alzheimer’s, Parkinson’s and a range of other inflammatory conditions.

 CBD oil is a controlled substance under the Australian Office of Drug Control.
 It can be accessed for medical purpose via the same pathways as other medical cannabis products, the Authorised Prescriber pathways and Special Access Scheme.